 Are you over 50 and do you remember Comet West, the “Great Comet of 1976?”
 It was one of the brightest in history and could be observed in the daytime!

 For those too young to remember, Kohoutek was a comet that was discovered in 1973.
 It was supposed to be the “Comet of the Century,” because it was supposed to be an Oort Cloud object visiting the inner solar system for the first time – hence a lot of outgassing from icy material that hasn’t been heated by the Sun yet.
 But that didn’t happen.
 Instead it never brightened to the expected levels, partially disintegrated as it got closer to the Sun, and by the time it was in a visible position at night, it was barely a naked eye object… if one observed from a location far from city lights…

 Does That Sound familiar?

 Another major example was 2013’s C/2012 S1 (ISON) was predicted to be possibly brighter than the Moon at perihelion, when it was brightening at a certain rate while in the outer solar system.
 But as it got closer, the rate slowed down significantly, and never became bright enough for naked eye casual viewers – ultimately it disintegrated after perihelion in late November.

-And now in April 2020, Comet C/2019 Y4 (ATLAS), another comet that brightened at an alarming rate in March has been confirmed to be breaking apart and dimming rapidly.
+And once more in April 2020, Comet C/2019 Y4 (ATLAS), another comet that brightened at an alarming rate in March, ended up breaking apart and rapidly dimmed out of view.
 Even though I gladly imaged it, I remember telling eager people “don‘t get your hopes up too much.”
 And sure enough, almost like it was on cue, the news broke out.